Kafka

 - For Apache Kafka to be highly performant, the client API communicates directly to the active Kafka broker for a given partition.

-- Configure your cluster to where the brokers are each individually accessible from the Rill services.
+- Configure your cluster so the brokers are each individually accessible from the Rill services.

 - Apache Kafka has the server property advertised.listeners to ensure that the client has the correct information to communicate with an individual broker.

-When configuring your Kafka Cluster, ensure it can be accessible from the Rill by establishing a VPC.
+When configuring your Kafka Cluster, ensure it can be accessed from Rill by establishing a VPC.
 An example setup is shown via AWS Private Link below.
-AWS Private Link allows exposure of the Kafka brokers over Network Load Balancer using VPC Endpoints.
-The network packets always retain within the AWS Network.
+AWS Private Link allows exposure of the Kafka brokers over a Network Load Balancer using VPC Endpoints.
+The network packets always remain within the AWS Network.

 AWS Private Link